iDepot/Southpac/wp-content/plugins/slider-image/readme.txt

 Height.
 Specify the height of the slider in pixels.
 Pause on Hover.
 Choose whether to pause the slider on mouse or leave it changing to the further image.
 Effects.
 Select the effect which will be applied to the slider.
 Pause time.
-Specify the pause time for the slider in miliseconds.
+Specify the pause time for the [WordPress Slider](http://wordpress.org/plugins/slider-image) in miliseconds.
 Change speed.
 Specify the change speed in miliseconds.

 ### Step 3.
 Editing Slider General Options